device42/device42-docs/docs/auto-discovery/storage-arrays-autodiscovery/snmp-san-server-auto-discovery.md

   }}
 />

-It can also be scheduled like other autodiscovery jobs.
+The job can also be scheduled like other autodiscovery jobs.

 ## Run Now or Schedule

-Select **Add another Autodiscovery Schedule** from the when editing the job to create a run schedule for the job.
+Click **Add another Autodiscovery Schedule** from the **Autodiscovery Schedule** section when editing the job to create a run schedule for the job.

 <ThemedImage
   alt="Schedule SNMP job"